 Know Your Goals.

-However, getting through paperwork is not all that onboarding is about.
-Realize that your goals for the first day go beyond the necessities of filling out forms.
-Your new employees have done the work of impressing you – that’s why you hired them.
-Now, it’s actually your turn to impress your new employees.
+Your new hires have done the work of impressing you – that’s why you hired them.
+Now, it’s your turn to impress them.
 That’s how you keep them.
-This is called retention, and it’s one of the most crucial, overlooked elements to keeping money from flying out the door of your business.
+Retention is one of the most crucial, overlooked elements for keeping money from flying out the door.

-You put a lot of energy and expense into hiring and training new employees.
-A high turnover – employees consistently leaving the job after a short period of time – reduces your profit considerably.
-Plus, it reduces your company morale.
+You put a lot of energy and expense into training and hiring new employees.
+A high turnover rate reduces your profit considerably and effects company morale.

-Your goal for your new employees’ first day should be to make a good impression.
-Important: This should also be an accurate impression.
+Keep in mind that this should also be an accurate impression.
 Is your workplace friendly and energetic?
 Calm and laid back?
 Professional and sophisticated?
-Make sure that, on the first day, you are presenting the attitude that reflects the day-to-day experience your new hire will have.
-This will help the new employee you are onboarding know exactly how to fit in and succeed.
+Make sure that you are accurately presenting the day-to-day experience your new hires will have.
+This will help them understand how to fit in and succeed.

-The onboarding process can be exciting and hopeful for new employees.
-This could be their first job, or a step up from their old job, or a needed change of pace.
-Both the employees and the employer have expectations and dreams for the goals they’d like to pursue during the time they share together.
+The onboarding process can be exciting for new hires.
+This could be their first job, a step up from their old job, or a needed change of pace.
+Both employees and the employer have expectations and goals they’d like to pursue during their time together.

-1. Give a walk-through rather than a sit-and-talk.
+1. Give new hires a walk-through rather than a sit-and-talk.

 2. Take your time.

-That said, this walk-through should be truly that – a walk-through, not a run-through.
-You’re onboarding new employees, not preparing a fast food order.
-There’s no reason to rush.
-This is your opportunity to show your employees that you have time for them – for their questions, their concerns, and their helpful ideas.
-Your employees get the message about how available you will be from their first moments with you.
-Do your best to slow down and be present.
-Be thorough in your introductions and explanations.
-Take time to answer questions along the way.
+Give thorough introductions and explanations.
+Take time to answer questions.
 Make sure they know where the bathroom is, and how to turn on the computer.
 These seem like small considerations, but they’re the business equivalent of offering your guests a drink or taking their coats when they first arrive.